palewire/first-visual-story/readthedocs/index.rst

     L.Icon.Default.imagePath = 'https://unpkg.com/leaflet@1.3.1/dist/images/';

-We will also need to import Leaflet's stylesheets in `_styles/main.scss`
+Next we import Leaflet's stylesheets in `_styles/main.scss` so that they are also included on our site.

 .. code-block:: css
     :emphasize-lines: 7